Sastik/Basic-NodeJS-Tutorial/README.md

        4. Use (_) to get last result.
        5. we can use editor mode.

- #  📸🐱 some Command for Node Terminal
+ #  📸🐱 Some Command for Node Terminal
    .help --- use to more information.

    tab + tab --- use to all information.